apache/druid/docs/design/coordinator.md

 For Apache Druid Coordinator Process Configuration, see [Coordinator Configuration](../configuration/index.md#coordinator).

+For basic tuning guidance for the Coordinator process, see [Basic Cluster Tuning](../operations/basic-cluster-tuning.html#coordinator).

 ### HTTP endpoints

 For a list of API endpoints supported by the Coordinator, see [Coordinator API](../operations/api-reference.md#coordinator).